 The grade one curriculum utilizes fairy tales from around the world that address the students’ inner growth and development.
 Using this literature as a foundation, the teacher plans exercises in reading, writing, and speech.
 Children are introduced to the letters of the alphabet as forms and sounds.
 Out of a transformation from picture to symbol, the letters become actual characters to which the children have a relationship.
 Sound/symbol relationships are practised, and after the majority of letters are introduced, the children practise writing familiar sentences, using phonemic patterns and sight words.

 - All Four Operations (addition, subtraction, division, multiplication)

 - Geometric Movement

 The children learn to do simple arithmetic through movement exercises that involve stomping, clapping and tossing beanbags.
 Through these exercises, they first experience the qualities of numbers before learning arithmetical operations.
 The four operations are introduced as four characters in a story.
-After considerable practice with manipulatives and mental math, they move to the written equations yet remain concretely connected through story and illustration.
-By the end of first grade, they have been taught to manipulate numbers up to 24 with the four operations of addition, subtraction, multiplication, and division, as well as skip counting by 2, 3, 4, 5, and 10.
+After considerable practise with manipulatives and mental math, they move to the written equations yet remain concretely connected through story and illustration.
+By the end of grade one, they have been taught to manipulate numbers up to 24 with the four operations of addition, subtraction, multiplication, and division, as well as skip counting by 2, 3, 4, 5, and 10.

 - Nature Study

-First graders take regular nature walks and observe the daily and seasonal changes in the natural environment.
+Grade ones take regular nature walks and observe the daily and seasonal changes in the natural environment.
 Nature stories provide a forum in which simple science concepts are introduced.